amarangunic/amarangunic.github.io/index.md

 <embed type="text/html" src="img/upv.html" width="600" height="600">

 #### Pontificia Universidad Católica of Chile
-The Pontifical Catholic University of Chile has five campuses, one of which is the San Joaquín campus, home to the Department of History and Geography.
-Located in Santiago, the campus offers a master’s program in Geography and Geomatics—one of which I completed there.
-It features extensive green areas and a wide range of student services.
-The campus area is shown below.
+The Pontifical Catholic University of Chile is spread across five campuses, each with its unique charm.
+The San Joaquin campus, home to the Department of History and Geography, is a sight to behold.
+The campus, located in the vibrant city of Santiago, Chile is adorned with lush green areas that provide a serene and relaxing environment.
+The university offers a master's degree in Geography and Geomatics and a wide range of student services.
+The campus area is showcased below..

 <embed type="text/html" src="img/PUC.html" width="600" height="600">